National Share-a-Story Month

 Region(s): All of UK

 National Share-a-Story Month was set up by the Federation of Children’s Book Groups as an annual celebration of storytelling and story sharing.
 National Share-a-Story Month takes place through the month of May and has a different theme each here.
-The theme for 2024 is A Feast of Stories.
+The theme for 2025 is Changing the World, One Book at a Time.

-Supporting resources for National Share-a-Story Month are available to download from the FCBG website:
+Supporting resources for National Share-a-Story Month are available to download from the FCBG website, including:

 About The Federation of Children’s Book Groups: The FCBG is an umbrella organisation that coordinates and supports the work of local Children’s Book Groups across the UK.
 As well as events for parents and children organised at a local level, the FCBG also organises the FCBG Children’s Book Award and other national events to help bring children and books together.